arp242/goatcounter/tpl/_backend_sitecode.markdown

 #### `bind_events()`
 Bind a click event to every element with `data-goatcounter-click`.
-Called on page load unless `no_events` is set.
+Called on page load unless `no_onload` or `no_events` is set.
 You may need to call this manually if you insert elements after the page loads.

 #### `get_query(name)`
 Get a single query parameter from the current page’s URL; returns `undefined` if